japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 Used when:

-* `HeartbeatReceiver` RPC endpoint is requested to xref:ROOT:spark-HeartbeatReceiver.adoc#expireDeadHosts[expireDeadHosts]
+* `HeartbeatReceiver` RPC endpoint is requested to ROOT:spark-HeartbeatReceiver.md#expireDeadHosts[expireDeadHosts]

-* DriverEndpoint RPC endpoint is requested to xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#removeExecutor[removes] (_forgets_) and xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#disableExecutor[disables] a malfunctioning executor (i.e. either lost or blacklisted for some reason)
+* DriverEndpoint RPC endpoint is requested to scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#removeExecutor[removes] (_forgets_) and scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#disableExecutor[disables] a malfunctioning executor (i.e. either lost or blacklisted for some reason)

 * Spark on Mesos' `MesosFineGrainedSchedulerBackend` is requested to `recordSlaveLost`